timsutton/python-macadmin-tools/README.md

 * [first-boot-pkg](https://github.com/grahamgilbert/first-boot-pkg) - Tool for creating a single package that installs a series of packages automatically upon first boot.
 * [appleLoops](https://github.com/carlashley/appleLoops) - Utility for downloading essential and optional audio content for Apple GarageBand, Logic Pro X, and MainStage 3.
 * [JSSImporter](https://github.com/sheagcraig/JSSImporter) - Framework for connecting AutoPkg to JSS, for administrators running JAMF's Casper Suite.
-* [JSSRecipeCreator](https://github.com/sheagcraig/JSSRecipeCreator) - Tool that enables Casper administrators to quickly create JSSImporter-compatbile AutoPkg recipes.
+* [JSSRecipeCreator](https://github.com/sheagcraig/JSSRecipeCreator) - Tool that enables Casper administrators to quickly create JSSImporter-compatible AutoPkg recipes.
 * [MacNamer](https://github.com/grahamgilbert/macnamer) - Combination of a Django web app and a companion script to run on client Macs for automatically setting computer names.
 * [make-adobe-cc-license-pkg](https://github.com/timsutton/make-adobe-cc-license-pkg) - Tool for building packages and Munki pkginfos for CC for Teams device and Enterprise serial licenses.
 * [make-profile-pkg](https://github.com/timsutton/make-profile-pkg) - Convert a Configuration Profile to an installer package that can be installed to both booted and non-booted volumes.